MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_dataset_metadata.rst

 **Example:**

-Metadata associated with the Argo dataset:
+Metadata associated with the Argo dataset.

 .. code-block:: sql